vega/vega-lite/site/docs/selection/bind.md

 <div class="vl-example" data-name="selection_bind_origin"></div>

-If multiple projections are specified, customized bindings can be specified by mapping the projected field/encoding to an binding definition.
+If multiple projections are specified, customized bindings can be specified by mapping the projected field/encoding to a binding definition.
 For example, the scatterplot below projects over both the `Cylinders` and `Year` fields, and uses a customize `range` slider for each one.

 <div class="vl-example" data-name="selection_bind_cylyr"></div>